choojun/choojun.github.io/wsl_hadoop.md

 ~~~bash
 $ sbin/stop-dfs.sh
 ~~~
+> Issue command top to examine all expected services terminated, and use Ctrl-c to exit from command top

 3. Exit from your user account(s)
 ~~~bash
 exit
 ~~~

-4. Issue command top to examine all expected services terminated